2017-19 President’s Welcome

-First, in collaboration with the 40th anniversary planning committee chaired by Dr. Hye-ryeon Lee at the University of Hawaii at Manoa, we’d like to thoroughly prepare for the 40th Anniversary Conference of KACA, which will be held in Washington D.C. in August, 2018.
+First, in collaboration with the 40th anniversary planning committee co-chaired by Dr. Hye-ryeon Lee at the University of Hawaii at Manoa and Dr. Seungahn Nah at the University of Oregon we’d like to thoroughly prepare for the 40th Anniversary Conference of KACA, which will be held in Washington D.C. in August, 2018.
 KACA was formally established in 1978 by a handful of Korean American communication scholars.
 As of December 2017, we have close to 600 members.
 Obviously, the organization has been blessed with sustained growth in quantity as well as quality.
 For the past 40 years, KACA has been at the center of communication scholarship activities related to Korea, allowing friendships to be created in the academic society among its members and beyond.
 I hope KACA will take a giant leap forward with this landmark event.

 Second, establishing financial stability for KACA will be a top priority.
 To fulfill this goal, I will further endeavor to recruit institution members with help from the KACA Fundraising Committee.
 More importantly, I plan to carry out an individual donation drive for the 40th Anniversary celebration and reach out to several organizations to raise funds for the event.